NaufalHafizh/NaufalHafizh/README.md

 > 🔥 _"Building a robust website, one line of code at a time."_

 Hello!
 I am Muhammad Naufal Hafizh, a dedicated **Fullstack Web Developer** with expertise in programming and technology, mastering **Laravel and PHP** like a wizard.
-An **ambitious** individual with a strong academic foundation and a track record of outstanding achievements, destined to write code that reaches for the stars, proving that the digital world bends to will and **creativity**.
+An **ambitious** individual with a strong **academic foundation**, destined to write code that reaches for the stars, proving that the digital world bends to will and **creativity**.

 ---